Autozam Clef

-The Autozam Clef is a mid-size sedan that was built Mazda for their Autozam sales channel from May 1992 until December 1994.
+The Autozam Clef is a mid-size sedan that was built by Mazda for their Autozam sales channel from May 1992 until December 1994.

 Description

 It shared Mazda's GE platform with cars like the ɛ̃fini MS-6 and Mazda MX-6 coupé.
 The word "clef" is a musical notation, and Mazda chose it to signify that the Clef was meant to serve as a reference point by which other Autozam products would become to be known or regarded as.
 The Clef was mechanically related to the Mazda Cronos (626 in global markets), but featured different bodywork, and rear side window designs.
 The front end in particular was designed to have the Autozam corporate "face", reminiscent of the Carol and Revue.

 The Clef had the same width dimensions as the Mazda Cronos which shared the engine lineup.
 Engine size and exterior dimensions have particular significance in Japan, due to dimension regulations, where Japanese consumers pay an additional annual tax for larger vehicles as well as higher road tax obligations.
 The Clef was Autozam's first car to exceed the compact car dimensions.
 The front-wheel drive Clef was only offered with a four-speed automatic transmission; the base 2.0 was also available with four-wheel drive.